Rules & Responsibilities

-The Proctored Test Information form must be submitted as above.
+The Proctored Exam Form must be submitted as above.
 Instructor may electronically attach handouts or written tests to the Proctored Exam Form, or e-mail them to the Testing Center Coordinator.
 It is at the coordinator's discretion to agree and be responsible for printing a copy of the test and temporarily storing the test file in a secure drive, or the instructor may supply, in advance, enough copies of the written exam when an entire class will test at the center.
 It is recommended that an electronic version also be sent to the Testing Center Coordinator as a backup.

 Makeup Exam or Other Special Exam Arrangements

 Notification of a special test arrangement must be communicated to the Testing Center Coordinator as soon as possible so the exam selection is enabled in the online appointment scheduling system.

 - Include the course number, quiz/exam number, student name, time allowed and completion date deadline.